 - Advertising platforms (e.g., Facebook Ads, to know which ads they interact with)

-You can then combine the data gained from these sources into a data warehouse, for example, Google BigQuery.
+You can then combine the data gained from these sources into a marketing data warehouse, for example, Google BigQuery.
 Add this data to Salesforce, for example, so that sales personnel have comprehensive information about a lead they’re speaking with.
 You can also use this integration for more targeted advertising through any advertising channel, like Google Ads.